google/fonts/README.md

 Most top-level keys provide unique information which is generally not derived from or matching with data inside the font files themselves.
 Each top-level field can only occur once in the file.
+The order of the keys does not strictly matter, but the order in this example is typical and is maintained when possible to avoid noisy diff comparisons.

 ### `name`